COVESA/iot-event-analytics/src/sdk/python/examples/dapr/README.md

 The publisher periodically sends two topics:

 - vehicle with speed and rpm as payload (which is mapped to the IoTEA features speed and rpm)
-- driver with name as payload (which is mapped to IoTea feature driver)
+- driver with name as payload (which is mapped to IoT Event Analytics feature driver)

 The subscriber-talent subscribes the IoTEA feature and prints them if received.
 When it receives the feature it also calls _dapr-echo_ which is provided by invoke_-_receiver.
 (RPC call not tested with invoke_receiver, implemented via mock!)
 If tests iotea rpc tests are enable (see README.md for dapr_adapter) then iotea_rpc_talent will be called.